FEC-Boson/rpp2209-fec-boson/README.md

 3. Open the repo in VS Code
 4. Run npm install
 5. Create a .env file
-6. Add the Token to the file
+6. Add the token to the file
 7. Open two terminals on VS Code
 8. Run npm run react-dev on one terminal
 9. Run npm run server-dev on the other terminal